Electronic Arts

 Like all good things, we’re going to start from the basics and get into the details as they are available.
 First, we will look at how many Dragon Age games have been sold in total, as well as their generated revenue.
 Other than that, you can expect relevant stats and news postings about the games and the series as a whole.

-The Dragon Age series has sold over 11.2 million units.
+The Dragon Age sales reached over 11.2 million units.

 (Source: VG Chartz)